Investigators reveal concerns about behavior of Michigan high school shooting suspect leading up to the tragedy - KTVZ

 “I was good friends with Justin (Shilling).
 Me and him used to laugh about everything, we were cool. … Tate (Myre) was a wonderful kid.
 He was probably … the best person that I could probably meet, besides my dad and besides God,” JaVon said.

-Zander Cumbey, a junior at the high school, told CNN that Myre was his close friend with whom he played football.
+Zander Cumbey, a junior at the high school, told CNN that Tate was his close friend with whom he played football.

 “He was a great person, a great leader,” he told CNN.
 “Always wanted to make sure everyone was okay and involved in everything he could.”